san-10/Linear-regression-in-Machine-learning/README.md

 # Linear-regression-in-Machine-learning

-- Linear regression makes predictions.
+- Linear Regression makes predictions.

 - A statistical method that is used for predictive analysis,for numeric variables such as salary.